|Learn how to conduct a SWOT Analysis to identify situational strengths and weaknesses, as well as opportunities and threats.|

 When and where do you develop a SWOT analysis?

-A SWOT analysis is often created during a retreat or planning session that allows several hours for both brainstorming and more structured analysis.
-The best results come when participants are encouraged to have an open attitude about possibilities.
-While you might "SWOT" in conjunction with an informational or business session, the tone when creating a SWOT analysis is usually collaborative and inclusive.
+A SWOT analysis is often created during a retreat or planning session that allows several hours for brainstorming and analysis.
+The best results come when the process is collaborative and inclusive.

-When creating the analysis, all people involved are asked to pool their individual and shared knowledge and experiences.
-The more relaxed, friendly and constructive the setting and environment, the more truthful, comprehensive, insightful and useful your analysis will be.
+When creating the analysis, people are asked to pool their individual and shared knowledge and experience.
+The more relaxed, friendly and constructive the setting, the more truthful, comprehensive, insightful, and useful your analysis will be.

 How do you develop a SWOT analysis?

 Steps for conducting a SWOT analysis: